Tekraj15/FaceRecog-E2E-AttendanceSystem/README.md

 # Face Recognition Based State-of-the-Art Attendance Management System using CNN
-This Project is ready for installation in institutes/schools for Attendance.
+Developed for institutional/academic purpose, built using CNN and deployed in Flask.

 # The PROTOTYPE of the Project: